Spring Boot: integration of JSON binding libraries

 and jakarta.json-api

 artifacts.
-Also the yasson
+The yasson

 tag.